yvenkets/hashnode.io/ckslunkqy0odo2xs133wogn03.md

-## Import Your On-Premises Server and Launch the AWS EC2 Instance.
+## Import Your On-Premises Server and Launch as AWS EC2 Instance.

 ### What is VM Import/Export